 My motto is yoga anywhere anytime.
 While all the accouterments are nice perks, I don’t need yoga mats, studios, special apparel, or props to practice yoga.
 Often, people use those things as excuses to avoid the practice.
 “I forgot my mat.”
 “Oh, no, I don’t have a large enough space.”
 “These jeans are too tight.”
 Or, “The studio doesn’t offer my favorite class on Sundays.”

 Around the world, I’ve never had a problem finding my yoga space.
 My yoga anywhere anytime nooks have included being perched on top of stones, fallen trees, damp sand, tall grass, and concrete.
-I know enough to avoid kneeling or doing a headstand on a hard, rough, slippery, or other potentially dangerous surfaces.
+I know enough to avoid kneeling or doing a headstand on hard, rough, slippery, or other potentially dangerous surfaces.
 Above all, I adjust my practice to my studio for the moment.

 Likewise, I do yoga stretches and breathing exercises when I’m out and about.
-For instance, great ad hoc “props” are lamp and electricity posts, the racks at the library, the check-out counters at the grocery store, the benches in museums gazing at art on museums.
+For instance, great ad hoc “props” are lamp and electricity posts, the racks at the library, the check-out counters at the grocery store, the benches in museums gazing at art in museums.
 I admit, as unobtrusive as I may have been, one security guard in Italy did not appreciate my yoga anywhere anytime philosophy.

 When and Where?